StarRocks/starrocks/docs/sql-reference/sql-functions/map-functions/cardinality.md

 3 rows in set (0.05 sec)
 ```

-After a Hive catalog is created in your database, you can use this catalog and the cardinality() function to obtain the number of elements in each row of the `cardinality` column.
+After a [Hive catalog](../../../data_source/catalog/hive_catalog.md#create-a-hive-catalog) is created in your cluster, you can use this catalog and the cardinality() function to obtain the number of elements in each row of the `cardinality` column.

 ```Plaintext
 select cardinality(col_map) from hive_map order by col_int;